vvandavasi-source/corn-yield-prediction-ml/README.md

 4) The code and its outputs can be found in in the file Kernal kollectors model code.ipynb making this replicatable.

+5.)
+Recently NASS Released data for the 2025 corn collection season.
+We've added this data to our model and labeled it Kernal kollectors model code 2025